emmajanedrews/base-template/_posts/2018-02-26-why-real-estate-agents-should-use-video.md

 **There are many ways to do video, but the point is to get started now!** You can even send me your first video if you want a few pointers.

 Please don’t hesitate to reach out to me with any questions you may have.
 I would be happy to help you!
-Please call/text me at 518-376-1073 or email me at <a href="mailto:wmiranda@mrgteam.com">wmiranda@mrgteam.com</a>.
+Please call/text me at 518-376-1073 or email me at [wmiranda@mrgteam.com](mailto:wmiranda@mrgteam.com).